cesmus/cesmus.github.io/content/2017-06-20-markdown-notes.md

 Markdown is two things:

-1. a plain text formatting syntax
+1. a plain text formatting syntax.
-2. a software converter that converts the plain text to valid HTML
+2. a software converter that converts the plain text to valid HTML.

+Markdown specifically is a family of syntaxes that are based on the original work of John Gruber with substantial contributions from Aaron Swartz.
+Since its release, a number of web or web-facing applications have incorporated Markdown into their text-entry systems, frequently with custom extensions.
+Fed up with the complexity and security pitfalls of formal markup languages (e.g., HTML5) and proprietary binary formats (e.g., commercial word-processing software), yet unwilling to be confined to the restrictions of plain text, many users have turned to Markdown for document processing.
+Whole toolchains now exist to support Markdown for online and offline projects.

-The original implementation of Markdown is written in a Perl script `Markdown.pl`.
+The original implementation of Markdown is written in a Perl script called `Markdown.pl`.

-Markdown is the most commonly used lightweight markup language on the internet.
+Despite Markdown being the **most commonly used lightweight markup language on the internet**, it does not have a specification, lacks some common features found in other markup languages and does not have a clear translation for most HTML tags.

 ### Lack of standard